theapache64/boil/README.md

 > Boil makes copy-paste even easier 🤗

-Boil is a CLI companion to add boilerplate codes to your gradle project
+Boil is a CLI partner for adding boiler plate codes to Gradle based projects.

 ## Demo